ardagnir/athame/README.md

 You can now run ~/local/bin/zsh to run bash with Athame.

-**If you are Poe Dameron, or anyone else who likes to live dangerously:**
+**If you are Poe Dameron and like to live dangerously**

-Install Zsh_Athame as your default zsh:
+Install Athame Zsh as your default Zsh:

     cd athame
     ./zsh_athame_setup.sh --use_sudo